ESNFranceG33kTeam/CosmoAppy/CONTRIBUTING.md

 - The framework : The main structure is init as an entire framework from scratch and its design as fondation.
 - The modules : In the folder [`modules`](modules/README.md), you can find any modules who create the endpoints.

-From those parts, the idea is to have a collection of modules and being able to all them as module galaxy (factory module).
+From those parts, the idea is to have a collection of modules and being able to call all them as module galaxy (factory module).

 # Guidelines